lazamar/mongo-join-query/README.md

 What if you want all teams with players that went to a school founded after 1950?
 Or if you wanted a team object with all members embedded?
 What if their school were also embedded to them?

 `mongo-join-query` allows you to do exactly that.
+You can populate as many levels deep as you want.

 **Note**: You need to be using Mongoose to specify your database schema.